 You can learn all about knitting machines and which one you should get in my full guide.

-To make a Beanie there’s no mystery, it’s just cast on the stitches and keep cranking the machine until you have the right number of rows for the desired size .
-After that, remove all the stitches with the tail you have left and the tapestry needle that comes with most machines, remove the needle and pull the yarn until the bottom and the top are closed.
-Put one side inside the other and make a knot with both tail ends.
+To make a Beanie there’s no mystery, it’s just cast on the stitches and keep cranking the machine until you have the right number of rows for the desired size.
+After that, remove all the stitches with the tail you have left and the tapestry needle that comes with most machines, remove the needle and pull the yarn to cinch it until the bottom and the top are closed, then make a knot and put one side inside the other and make a knot with both tail ends.

 Beanie size chart for a circular knitting machine